PushDevonics/push-devonics-android/README.md

     sendTimeStatistic()

-If you want use custom icon add it to AndroidManifest in <application>:
+If you want use custom icon add it to AndroidManifest in application tag:

     <meta-data
             android:name="com.google.firebase.messaging.default_notification_icon"